0xSero/orchestra/docs/guide.md

 ## Memory (optional)

-The memory system stores durable knowledge in Neo4j.
-Set these variables if you want it enabled:
+The memory system stores durable knowledge in a local file by default.
+Configure Neo4j if you want graph storage:

 ```
 OPENCODE_NEO4J_URI=bolt://localhost:7687